brimdata/zync/design.md

 {customerID:2,menuID:100,qty:1,total:5.99}
 ```

-`zinger sync` would then generate this update for "staging"
+`zync sync` would then generate this update for "staging"
 ```
 {
   seqno:4,